Christian socialism: Old Testament

 Amos emphasizes the need for justice and righteousness that is described as conduct that emphasizes love for those who are poor and to oppose oppression and injustice towards the poor.
-The prophet Isaiah, to whom is attributed the first thirty-nine chapters of the Book of Isaiah known as Proto-Isaiah, followed upon Amos' themes of justice and righteousness involving the poor as necessary for followers of God, denouncing those who do not do these things.
+The prophet Isaiah, to whom is attributed the Book of Isaiah, followed upon Amos' themes of justice and righteousness involving the poor as necessary for followers of God, denouncing those who do not do these things.

 Even though you make many prayers, I will not listen; your hands are full of blood. ...
 [C]ease to do evil, learn to do good; seek justice, correct oppression; defend the fatherless, plead for the widow.